muanogavhi/configure-ad/README.md

 # Step 3: Create user and organizational units

 Restart and log back into DC-1 as a normal user.
 Make sure to put @yourdomain.com after the username since we just promoted it to a domain controller.
-In server manager go to tools >> Active Directory Users and Computers and create a new organizational unit called _EMPLOYEES and one called _ADMINS
+In server manager go to tools >> Active Directory Users and Computers and create a new organizational unit called _EMPLOYEES and one called _ADMINS.

 <p>
 <img width="2056" alt="Screenshot 2024-10-17 at 3 18 47 PM" src="https://github.com/user-attachments/assets/b5cbfaa5-9fed-4be9-9815-ac046f7b6c91">